Spatially heterogeneous learning by a deep student machine: Abstract

 \section{Abstract}

 Despite the spectacular successes, deep neural networks (DNN) with a huge number of adjustable parameters remain largely black boxes.
-To shed light on the hidden layers of DNN, we study supervised learning by a DNN of width $N$ and depth $L$ consisting of perceptrons with $c$ inputs by a statistical mechanics approach called the teacher-student setting.
+To shed light on the hidden layers of DNN, we study supervised learning by a DNN of width $N$ and depth $L$ consisting of $NL$ perceptrons with $c$ inputs by a statistical mechanics approach called the teacher-student setting.
 We consider an ensemble of student machines that exactly reproduce $M$ sets of $N$ dimensional input/output relations provided by a teacher machine.
-We analyze the ensemble theoretically using a replica method ( Hajime Yoshino, SciPost Phys.
-Core 2, 005 (2020). \cite{yoshino2020complex})) and numerically performing greedy Monte Carlo simulations.
-The replica theory which works on high dimensional data $N \gg 1$ becomes exact in 'dense limit' $N \gg c \gg 1$ and $M \gg 1$ with fixed $\alpha=M/c$.
-Both the theory and the simulation suggest learning by the DNN is quite heterogeneous in the network space: configurations of the machines are more correlated within the layers closer to the input/output boundaries while the central region remains much less correlated due to over-parametrization.
-Deep enough systems relax faster thanks to the less correlated central region.
-Remarkably both the theory and simulation suggest generalization-ability of the student machines does not vanish even in the deep limit $L \gg 1$ where the system becomes strongly over-parametrized.
-We also consider the impact of effective dimension $D(\leq N)$ of data by incorporating the hidden manifold model (Sebastian Goldt, Marc M\'{e}zard, Florent Krzakala, and Lenka Zdevorov\'{a}, Physical Review X 10, 041044 (2020). \cite{goldt2020modeling}) into our model.
-The replica theory implies that the loop corrections to the dense limit, which reflect correlations between different nodes in the network, become enhanced by either decreasing the width $N$ or decreasing the effective dimension $D$ of the data.
-Simulation suggests both leads to significant improvements in generalization-ability.
+We show that the statistical mechanics problem becomes exactly solvable in a high dimensional limit which we call as 'dense limit': $N \gg c \gg 1$ and $M \gg 1$ with fixed $\alpha=M/c$ using the replica method developed in (Hajime Yoshino, SciPost Phys.
+Core 2, 005 (2020)) \cite{yoshino2020complex}.
+In parallel to the theoretical study, we also study the model numerically performing simple greedy Monte Carlo simulations.
+Simulations reveal that learning by the DNN is quite heterogeneous in the network space: configurations of the teacher and the student machines are more correlated within the layers closer to the input/output boundaries while the central region remains much less correlated due to the over-parametrization in qualitative agreement with the theoretical prediction.